Fraud Blocker

 Why No Tylenol After Heart Attack?

 How does Tylenol raise heart attack risk?
-Well, in your blood, there are substances of varying levels which can make developing a clot more likely.
+Well, in your blood, there are substances of varying levels that can make developing a clot more likely.
 Taking Tylenol increases these substances and thus raises the risk of a clot.
-If you get a clot, it can trigger a heart attack by blocking narrow arteries, stopping blood flow.
+If you get a clot, it can trigger a heart attack by blocking narrow arteries and stopping blood flow.

 There’s another reason why Tylenol shouldn’t be taken after a heart attack, and that’s because it causes the body to retain more fluid and sodium by affecting the kidneys’ blood flow.
 This in turn raises blood pressure, making atrial fibrillation (an abnormal rapid quivering motion in the heart’s upper chambers) more likely.

-That said, it should be noted that out of the NSAIDs with harmful effects, Tylenol is actually the best choice.
+That said, it should be noted that among painkiller options which include NSAIDs or Tylenol, Tylenol may actually be the best choice.
 You still need to be careful with it, but if you really need pain relief during or after a heart attack and your only options are Tylenol versus Advil, Motrin, Aleve, Naprosyn, etc, you should choose Tylenol.
+In any case, check with your doctor first.

 Should you take Aspirin instead of Tylenol for a heart attack?